 As you would expect, cutting or injuring the delicate skin inside the ear increases the chances of a localized infection.
-Cat fights can cause injuries and cuts.
+Cats fighting over territory can cause injuries and cuts.
 Also, blades of grass and small stones can occasionally become lodged in the ear.

 If a cat has a ruptured eardrum, they are much more likely to develop an inner-ear infection.
 Unfortunately, ruptured eardrums are often caused by viral infections (and the sneezing that accompanies them), so it can form a vicious circle of infection.

 A ruptured eardrum also increases the risk of feline ear cancer.
 Perforated eardrums can heal given the right conditions.

 There are some additional ear conditions which are not necessarily linked to a bacterial or fungal issue.
 These conditions are mentioned here because they produce some quite similar symptoms, such as redness, inflamed ears, and itching.